skyleaworlder/How-to-share-emulator-from-AOSP/README.md

 > adb logcat  # to check log output when emulator running
 ```

 If you want to check whether you extract correctly, output is available [here](https://github.com/skyleaworlder/How-to-share-emulator-from-AOSP/blob/master/build-system-mode-with-android-sdk-emulator.log).
+Environment variables are set as:

 ```shell
 # these env used in output example